In 1834, many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.

 An amendment was made to the charter of the Leavenworth, Pawnee & Western Company, giving it the power to build a branch “beginning at some favorable point on the Leavenworth, Pawnee & Western and follow the most practicable route southwardly, to terminate on the southern boundary of Kansas at some point where an easy connection may be had with a line of railroad extending through the Indian Territory and the State of Texas to the Gulf of Mexico.”

-Thomas Johnson, Johnston Lykins, John C. McCoy, David Lykins, and A. M. Coffey secured a charter for a company to be known as the Eastern Kansas & Gulf Railroad Company, with a capital stock of $5,000,000 and the right to build a road from the western boundary of the State of Missouri, on the south side of the Kansas River, to connect at its western terminus with the Pacific Railroad.
+Thomas Johnson, Johnston Lykins, John C. McCoy, David Lykins, and A. M. Coffey secured a charter for the Eastern Kansas & Gulf Railroad Company.
+The company’s capital stock was $5,000,000, and it had the right to build a road from the western boundary of the State of Missouri, on the south side of the Kansas River, to connect at its western terminus with the Pacific Railroad.

 The Palermo & Lecompton, the Atchison & Lecompton, and the Prairie City & Missouri State Line companies were chartered to build lines between the points named in the respective acts of incorporation, and the last-named company was also authorized to build “two branches to any point in the territory.”